marmelab/react-admin/docs/PrevNextButtons.md

 ## Navigating Through Records In`<Edit>` Views After Submit

 Let's says users want to edit customer records and to navigate between records in the `<Edit>` view.
 The default react-admin behaviors causes two problems:
-- when their save a record the user is redirected to the `<List>` view,
+- when they save a record the user is redirected to the `<List>` view,
-- when their navigate accross records, the form is not saved.
+- when they navigate to another record, the form is not saved.

 Thanks to React-admin components, you can solve these issues by using
 - [`redirect` prop from `<Edit>`](Edit.md#redirect) with which you can specify the redirect to apply.
 Here we will choose to stay on the page rather than being redirected to the list view.